leomarcov/labadmin/README.md

 Labadmin is a Linux Bash script capable to remotely admin a set of hosts (Linux or Windows).

 It's an approach similar to Ansible, but Labadmin is focused to work in educational environment  on hosts in a computer laboratory.
-It's a tool useful for teachers and sysadmins.
+Aims to be a tool useful for teachers and sysadmins.

+&nbsp;
 ## Main features
   * Discover the network status hosts in a laboratory classroom by MAC address, working on DHCP networks.
   * Show the status of each machine in a grid map according the preconfigured position.
 It's easy to identificate students computers by classroom location.